-Asked about the reasons for the low fertility rate in Europe, Korwin-Mikke rejects popular explanations in his typical style.
-He calls the argument that young people today cannot afford children utter nonsense.
-"The poor have always had children, not the rich, " he notes soberly, recalling historical realities.
-"To say that people can't afford children is complete nonsense," he adds with conviction.
-If it's not material issues that are keeping Poles and Europeans from expanding their families, then what is?
-Korwin-Mikke points to two main reasons - both, in his view, due to excessive state interference.
+When asked about the reasons for low fertility rates in Europe, Korwin-Mikke rejects popular explanations in his typical style.
+He calls the argument that young people today cannot afford to have children utter nonsense.
+"It has always been the poor who had children, not the rich," he notes soberly, recalling historical realities.
+"Saying that people cannot afford children is complete nonsense," he adds with conviction.
+If it is not material issues that are preventing Poles and Europeans from expanding their families, then what is it?
+Korwin-Mikke points to two main reasons, both of which, in his opinion, result from excessive state interference.
+Contemporary demographic studies point to a much broader range of reasons for the decline in fertility – from cultural changes and urbanization to the postponement of decisions about permanent relationships.
+However, Korwin-Mikke consciously rejects these explanations, considering them secondary to the role of the state and its interference in family life.

 From this perspective, Korwin draws a shocking conclusion: if the offspring no longer really belong to the parents, the effort to raise the next generation ceases to make sense.
 "If children are state-owned, why give birth to and produce state-owned children?
 A slave will not produce children for his master," he chuckles provocatively.
 This perverse metaphor of slave and master strikes at the heart of his argument.
 Citizens, like subjects of the state, see no reason to "produce" children when the fruits of their efforts will be taken over by the master's court anyway.
 Korwin-Mikke suggests that people subconsciously sense this dependency - and react with rebellion in the simplest possible way, by refraining from having children.